Researchers

 • Dr Nagur Cherukuru is a research scientist with the Coasts Program in CSIRO's Oceans and Atmosphere Flagship.
 His research focuses on bio-optical investigations of particulate and dissolved substances in aquatic media, underwater light climate modelling and remote sensing algorithm development for inland, coastal and oceanic environments.

-• Gemma is a Research Technician specialising in bio-optical field measurements and instrumentation maintenance.
-She is part of a field crew establishing a nationally applicable database of in situ bio-optical measurements of inland waterbodies in Australia which are used towards developing the relationships between water quality parameters and satellite imagery.
-Gemma has a passion for aquatic environments and has a keen interest in remote sensing for water quality monitoring applications
+• Gemma is a Research Projects Technical Officer specialising in bio-optical field measurements.
+She coordinates the development and maintenance of autonomous monitoring stations and provides research project support.
+She leads field crew's establishing nationally applicable databases of in situ bio-optical measurements in Australia which are used towards developing the relationships between water quality parameters and satellite imagery.
+Gemma has a passion for aquatic environments and has a keen interest in remote sensing for water quality monitoring applications.

 CERC Postdoctoral Fellow